 - Client-Focused Defense: We treat every client like a partner in their defense.
 You’ll always know where your case stands, what we’re doing to protect you, and what comes next.
 Our Smithville, MO attorneys believe transparency and communication are key to reducing stress and building trust.

-- Extensive Legal Resources: Our firm works with respected investigators, forensic experts, and firearms specialists to challenge the prosecution’s evidence.
+- Unmatched Legal Resources: Our firm works with respected investigators, forensic experts, and firearms specialists to challenge the prosecution’s evidence.
 Whether that means analyzing ballistics, reviewing digital forensics, or exposing weaknesses in police procedures, we bring every resource to your defense.